Khushi018/Online-Banking-Application/README.md

-# Console based Application
+# Online-Banking-System - A Console based Application

-# Online-Banking-System
 Description :
-It is an Online Banking Application using Advance Java and Spring Boot.
-This application is for accessing your bank account and carrying out financial transactions through the internet on your smartphone, tablet or computer.
-It's quick, usually free and allows you to do tasks, such as paying bills and transferring money, without having to visit .
+This project is a console-based application developed using Java, JDBC, and MySQL.
+It provides core banking functionalities such as account management, transaction handling, and balance inquiries.
+The application ensures secure and efficient operations, leveraging JDBC for database connectivity and MySQL for data storage.
+It is designed to streamline banking processes for both accountants and customers, offering a reliable and user-friendly experience.

 Objective :
-The objective of this application to manage the details of accounts, Internet banking, transaction, balance.
+The objective of this application to manage the details of accounts, customer, banking, transaction, balance.

 Users of this project are :
 1. Accountant
 2. Customer

 Roles of Accountant are:
-1. Login using his/her username and password.
-2. Adding new account for customer.
-3. Editing already available account.
+                1. Add New Customer Account
+                2. Update Name of an existing accountholder
+                3. Update Email of an existing accountholder
+                4. Update Contact Number of an existing accountholder
+                5. Update Address of an existing accountholder
-4. Removing the account by using account number.
+                6. Remove the account by account number
-5. Viewing particular account details by giving account number.
+                7. View particular account details by giving account number
-6. Viewing all the account details.
+                8. View the details of all accountholders
-7. Taking care of deposit and withdrawal operations.
+                9. View deposit and withdrawal operations for Customer
+                10. Get account number from Customer Email
+                11. Add new accountant
+                12. LOGOUT
+                13. Exit the application

-Roles of Customer are
+Roles of Customer are:
-1. Login using his/her username and password
-2. Transfer the money from his account to other account
-3. Checking the transaction history
+                            1. View Balance
+                            2. Deposit Money
+                            3. Withdraw Money
+                            4. Transfer Money
+                            5. View Transaction History
+                            6. LOGOUT
+                            7. Exit the application

 Tech Stack